 Kavala is a large port town in northern Greece with a population of 63,293 inhabitants.
 It is built on three hills and the active recreation on the beach can be combined with sightseeing.

-The eastern hill is the old quarter of town.
-Small, steep streets lead to an old fortress on the hill which is worth to visit.
+which occupied the entire Panagia peninsula.
+Small, steep streets lead to an old fortress on the top which is worth to visit.
 Besides the castle, in the neighborhood, preserved old houses can be seen with small alleys and flower gardens.
 Here is the house-museum of Mehmet (Mohammed) Ali Pasha, who built the largest imaret in Europe in honor of his home town Kavala.
 Today the imaret works as a hotel with the same name as its original look has been preserved.
 The archeological museum exhibits artifacts from the ancient city of Amphipolis, a colony of Athens.

 The western part of the town has modern buildings, squares and shopping centers.
 There are lots of places to stay and hotels of all categories, but some of them work only in the summer.
 Kavala is rich in restaurants with fish specialties, bakeries and cafes, particularly along the street.

 Kavala has three beaches within the town limits.
 Rapsani is the smallest of them but the closest to the promenade and center.
 The other two beaches are located on both ends of the town - Kalamitsa to the south and Perigiali to the north.
 All beaches are organized with sunbeds and umbrellas provided by beach bars.